+Underlying dimension analysis.
 To explore the structure of the seven dimensions being used by the participants, ratings of all dimensions were factor analysed.
-To do this we converted the 486 participant x 112 ratings matrix into a 'long thin' matrix with 7 columns, each corresponding to one dimension (e.g. interesting, playful, etc.) and 7776 rows (486 x 16).
-Principal components analysis showed just one component with eigenvalue greater than 1 and the scree plot also supported that one component summarises the results appropriately.
-This single component can be named "Aesthetics of IOs" and appears to represents how much each object was valued overall.
-At this point, factor scores for each IOs were obtained and used as a condensed dependent variable in a four-way mixed ANOVA, which employed the same independent variables - IOs' Contour, IOs' surface texture and IOs' Behaviour as withinparticipant variables and IOs' size -as the between-participants variable - used in previous analysis.
+To do this, we converted the 486 participant × 112 ratings matrix into a "long thin" matrix with seven columns, each corresponding to one dimension (e.g., interesting, playful) and 7,776 rows (486 × 16).
+Principal components analysis showed just one component with eigenvalue greater than 1, and the scree plot also supported that one component summarises the results appropriately.
+This single component can be named "Aesthetics of IOs" and appears to represent how much each object was valued overall.
+At this point, factor scores for each IOs were obtained and used as a condensed dependent variable in a four-way mixed ANOVA, which employed the same independent variables-IOs' contour, IOs' surface texture, and IOs' behaviour-as within-participants variables and IOs' size as the between-participants variable, used in previous analysis.

-The main effects confirmed that IO's behaviour has the largest effect size (F(3, 1254) = 232.4, p < 0.01; $\eta_p^2 s = 0.36$ ), followed by the main effects of IO's Surface Texture (F(1, 418) = 146.8, p < 0.01; $\eta_p^2 s = 0.26$ ) and IO's Contour (F(1, 418) = 102.22, p < 0.01; $\eta_p^2 s = 0.26$ ).
-The main effect of IO's size was not significant (F(1,418) = 1.59, p = 0.21).
+The main effects confirmed that IOs' behaviour has the largest effect size $(F(3, 1,254) = 232.4, p < .01, \eta_p^2 = .36)$, followed by the main effects of IOs' surface texture $(F(1, 1, 1), q^2)$

+418) = 146.8, p < .01; $\eta_p^2 = .26$) and IOs' contour (F(1, 418) = 102.22, p < .01, $\eta_p^2 = .2$).
+The main effect of IOs' size was not significant (F(1, 418) = 1.59, p = .21).

-The three way interaction among the three within subjects variables was nonsignificant (F(3,1254) = 0.74, p = 0.53) as were the two-ways interactions between the between subjects variable IO's size and the within subjects variables (p=> 0.3).
+The three-way interaction among the three withinsubjects variables was non-significant (F(3, 1,254) = 0.74, p = .53) as were the two-way interactions between the between-subjects variable IOs' size and the withinsubjects variables ($p \ge .3$).

-The two ways interactions among each pair of the three within subjects' variables were non-significant (p=>0.2) with the exception of the interaction between IOs' Contour and IOs Behaviour which showed a small effect size (F(3,1254)=6.07, p < 0.01; $\eta_p^2 s = 0.014$ ).
-Pairwise comparisons were significant for all IO's Contour x IO's Behaviour (p < 0.001) indicating that for all behaviours rounded objects were favoured over angular objects - with the exception of sounding IOs.
-Therefore, this interaction seems to indicate that whilst sounding IOs were rated less favourable than lightning and vibrating IOs in both levels of IOs' Contour, this difference was slightly smaller for angular IOs than rounded IOs.
-Figure 5 shows the factor scores of this Aesthetics of IOs variable for each of the IOs.
-This shows clearly that quiescent objects had lower scores than those objects with behaviours.
+The two-ways interaction among each pair of the three within-subjects variables was non-significant ($p \ge .2$), with the exception of the interaction between IOs' contour and IOs' behaviour which showed a small effect size (F(3, 1,254)=6.07, p < .01, $\eta_p^2 = .014$).
+Pairwise comparisons were significant for all IOs' Contour × IOs' Behaviour interaction (p < .001)-indicating that for all behaviours rounded objects were favoured over angular objects-with the exception of sounding IOs.
+Therefore, this interaction seems to indicate that while sounding IOs were rated less favourable than lightning and vibrating IOs in both levels of IOs' contour, this difference was slightly smaller for angular IOs than rounded IOs.
+Figure 5 shows the factor scores of the aesthetics of IOs variable for each IOs.
+This clearly shows that quiescent objects had lower scores than objects with behaviours.